An affectionate, loving cat, the German Rex forms a tight bond with her parent and enjoys having plenty of space for playing.

 The German Rex is an athletic cat and will maintain her ideal weight if provided with enough space for exercise.
 Because the coat is close to the skin, you will easily be able to tell if your German Rex is getting too heavy.

 A spontaneous genetic mutation in the cat world is not common.
 In 1950 in Cornwall, England, the first Cornish Rex kitten was born of a barn cat and an unknown sire.
-The owner took this curly coated cat into her home, named him Kallibunker, and began what became the Cornish Rex breed.
+The parent took this curly coated cat into her home, named him Kallibunker, and began what became the Cornish Rex breed.

 One year later, another wavy-haired female, Laemmchen, was found living on the grounds and in the basement of the Hufeland Hospital in what was then East Germany.
-Her owner also knew nothing about her background.
+Her parent also knew nothing about her background.
 In the late 1950s, Laemmchen had a litter with two curly coated kittens, even though she had nothing but straight-hair kittens in several earlier litters.
 This litter became foundation of the German Rex breed.

 German Rexes were first shown in 1960, and quickly spread from Germany to France, England and the United States.